 - Board of Directors: Through the Risk Management and Compliance Committee ("RMCC" a Board of Directors Committee) the Board oversees the management of the RGAI's ERM program and policy.
 The RMCC is a committee of the RGAI Board.
 The Board and RMCC meets quarterly. - Risk Management Steering Committee ("RMSC"): The objective of the RMSC is to support the Chief Risk Officer ("CRO") by understanding the risks undertaken by the organisation and to oversee the management of these risks.
-The RMSC meets quarterly and reports to the RMCC. - CRO (and team): The ERM team ensures all risks facing RGAI are prudently managed and material risks are reported regularly to management.
+The RMSC meets quarterly, and the minutes of the meeting are shared with the RMCC. - CRO (and team): The ERM team ensures all risks facing RGAI are prudently managed and material risks are reported regularly to management.
 Responsible for embedding risk management into RGAI, promoting risk awareness and a risk culture conducive to best practice risk management in line with RGAI's risk philosophy.
-An equivalent and complementary Risk function is also implemented within RGA Singapore. - Singapore Branch Audit, Risk Management and Compliance Committee (ARMC): The ARMC acts in an advisory capacity and is charged with oversight responsibilities over the Branch with regards to management, accounting, investments, reporting, risk management and compliance practices of the Branch.
-The ARMC convenes quarterly and is chaired by the Compliance Officer of RGA Singapore.
-The ARMC reports to the Board via the Managing Director of RGAI. - Management: RGAI's management is responsible for managing all risks taken by RGAI.

-Associates ("staff"): Workforce members form the first line of defense and their involvement is critical for interweaving risk management with daily activities including the identification and escalation of emerging risks.
+An equivalent and complementary Risk function is also implemented within RGA Singapore. - Singapore Branch Audit, Risk Management and Compliance Committee (ARMC): The ARMC support the duties of the Chief Risk Officer and should enable the Risk Management and Compliance Committee of the Board to fulfil its oversight responsibilities.
+The objective of the ARMC is to promote overall effectiveness of corporate governance within the Branch.
+The ARMC convenes quarterly and is chaired by the Head of Compliance and Operational Risk Management, Southeast Asia. - Management: RGAI's management is responsible for managing all risks taken by RGAI. - Associates ("staff"): Workforce members form the first line of defense and their involvement is critical for interweaving risk management with daily activities including the identification and escalation of emerging risks.